 After practice we spent the evening in our local pub the St Buryan Inn for an evening of music, singing and dancing which the locals and tourists enjoyed.
 Some of them moved to the public bar to listen and join in with dancing and singing.

-A truly wonderful afternoon and evening It is good to now have two riders (as well as my son who rode in the past) who not only respect but understand the spirit of Penkevyll along with their wonderful supportive partners.
+A truly wonderful afternoon and evening It is good to now have three riders (as well as my son who rode in the past) who not only respect but understand the spirit of Penkevyll.
 Boekka is now a small but happy group with good energies.
 Long may it last.